Upcoming Events

 Biography

-Cellist Nathan Le is a second-year master’s student in the New England Conservatory/Harvard dual-degree program, where he is a student of Laurence Lesser.
+Cellist Nathan Le is a recent graduate of the New England Conservatory/Harvard dual-degree program, where he was a student of Laurence Lesser.
 Prior to his studies in Boston, he studied with Ronald Leonard at the Colburn Music Academy and with Ruslan Biryukov.

 A Los Angeles native, Nathan has performed with many orchestras in the Los Angeles area, such as the Torrance Symphony, the Culver City Symphony, the San Fernando Valley Symphony, the New West Symphony, and the Dana Point Symphony, performing cello concerti by Elgar, Haydn, Saint-Saëns, and Tchaikovsky.
 The Culver City Examiner noted that he “[performed] flawlessly” and praised his “superb mastery of technique…and artistry.”